-Home to Snowdonia with the highest mountain in England and Wales and the Clwydian Range, an area of outstanding natural beauty – North Wales also boasts 250 miles of coastline and beaches, natural lakes and its own island, Anglesey which was home to the Duke and Duchess of Cambridge for some years.
-North Wales also houses its fair share of the country’s 600 castles famously including Caernarfon where the Prince of Wales is traditionally invested.
+Home to Snowdonia National Park with the highest mountain in England and Wales and the Clwydian Range, an area of outstanding natural beauty – North Wales also boasts 250 miles of coastline and beaches, natural lakes and its own island, Anglesey which was home to the Duke and Duchess of Cambridge for some years.
+North Wales also houses three UNESCO World Heritage sites and its fair share of the country’s 600 castles famously including Caernarfon where the Prince of Wales is traditionally invested.

 North Wales has plenty to offer those with calmer tastes with an enviable reputation for locally produced food and drink including world famous seafood, lamb and vineyards and distilleries.
-Find top-class chefs including Bryn Williams proudly showcasing local produce at Porth Eirias his beach side bistro and all this will add to the very special experience North Wales offers to its guests.
+Find top-class chefs including Bryn Williams proudly showcasing local produce at his beach side bistro Porth Eirias, or for Michelin star restaurants visit Sosban and the Old Butchers at Menai Bridge or Palé Hall in Llaandderfel near Bala and all this will add to the very special experience North Wales offers to its guests.

 North Wales has some fantastic connections to both the north of England and the Republic of Ireland.
-The region is also well connected to South East Wales, with daily flights from Anglesey airport to Cardiff Airport which has direct flights to more than 50 international destinations.
-Transport to Wrexham, the region’s largest city, can be directly accessed by:
+The region is also well connected to South East Wales, with daily flights from Anglesey Airport to Cardiff Airport which has direct flights to more than 50 international destinations.
+Transport to Wrexham (Wrecsam), the region’s largest city, can be directly accessed by;

 For further inspiration on where to visit whilst extending your stay in North Wales, take a look below at including information on other ideas for delegate experiences in North Wales.